Svendolin/mailing-label-generator/readme.md

 HOME (index.php):

 * Overview of events, news about the owner's vehicle and featured blogposts where the latest and most popular posts are loaded.

-TELL YOUR STORY (tellyourstory.php):

-* This page can only be accessed if the user has registered and has logged in afterwards.
-On this site user can write a blog post and have it displayed on the main page.

-MEMBERBOARD (memberboard.php):

-* As soon as the user has successfully registered, his or her profile is visibly displayed in a user gallery.

-LOGIN and SIGNUP (login.php):

-* Registration and login are carried out on this page.
-* ``IMPORTANT: (Password / Username / Email of the regstered users are stored at .gitignore)``

-ADMIN LOGIN (footer):

-* Admin functions are carried out on this page.
 * ``IMPORTANT: (Password / Username / Email of the regstered users are stored at .gitignore)``

 <br />